dlime12/Geo-Spatial-Application/README.md

 Customised GeoApp for QUT Environmental, Earth, and Biological Science students.

-For techinical support and privacy policy, refer to https://github.com/kittaye/GeoApp.
+For techinical information and privacy policy, refer to https://github.com/kittaye/GeoApp.